nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 5.6.1 Auto Schedule Generator for Nurses

 This feature will be able to generate the daily schedule for individual nurses with the schedules in the database.
 This will allow nurses to have a clear view of their daily tasks, allowing them to plan their day better.
-Hence this feature has been proposed as one of the goals of HealthVault is to improve the efficiency of hospital and healthcare information management, something we believe this feature will do.
+Hence, this feature has been proposed as one of the goals of HealthVault is to improve the efficiency of hospital and healthcare information management, something we believe this feature will do.

 **Brief Implementation**